devmastery/angular2/README.md

 		Ex: F:\angular2\RoutingEnabled>tsc -p src -w --experimentalDecorators --emitDecoratorMetadata

-		and
+		and leave it aside as Running to watch continously for ts file changes

-		Then Ope the Another Command Prompt and Go to the Root of the Folder
+		Then Open Another Command Prompt and Go to the Root of the Folder

 		npm start